shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ## 8. Report Functional Specification

-One of the most rewarding milestones — developing the **Report Functional Specification (RFS)** for the State Motor Fuel Tax Report.
+One of the most rewarding milestones: developing the **Report Functional Specification (RFS)** for the State Motor Fuel Tax Report.

 ### 📘 Key Activities
 - Defined **business purpose**, fields to display, and filter parameters.